BlogCadre users see no ads! Popular topics: humor, video, links, cool, wtf. Go create an account!

 Just in case you don't want to mess around with surface mount soldering like this asks for FTDI has a DIP style Module that you can use and just solder a few wires to the board or you can even breadboard it.
 The Schematic for the dip module will show up shortly.

-For those of you who want something that can interface with a microcontroller or other device more easily, there is the FT245R chip which is really cool, it is nothing more than a USB Fifo, data comes in on the usb line and you clock it out just like a Register...
-Want to send some thing back in you just put the data out and hit a write strobe.
+For those of you who want something that can interface with a microcontroller or other device more easily, there is the FT245R chip which is really cool, it is nothing more than a USB Fifo, data comes in on the usb line and you clock it out just like a Register… Want to send something back in you just put the data out and hit a write strobe.
 Its that simple.

 For all of the solutions there are 2 driver options that are available on the PC end.
-One is the VCP or Virtual Com Port, and the other one is the D2xx which are DLLs that you can use send and recieve commands from any programming software where you can use DLLs.
+One is the VCP or Virtual Com Port, and the other one is the D2xx which are DLLs that you can use to send and receive commands from any programming software where you can use DLLs.
 Couldn't get any better than that.